Tailoring your Alert Configurations: Everything to Consider

 So what does this mean?
 It means if you want to receive alerts for more efficient markets then set the max time to match start filter so that you only receive alerts for matches close to starting.

-In my article on market efficiency (Pinnacle’s Odds Keep Bouncing Back After I Place a Bet, What Do I Do?)
-I explain that you can and should still bet on less efficient markets using the margin of safety principle so there isn’t necessarily a need to limit your alerts to within a short time before the match starts.
+In our blog post on market efficiency (When Pinnacle's Odds Bounce Back: What To Do & How Current EV Helps) I explain that you can and should still bet on less efficient markets using the margin of safety principle so there isn’t necessarily a need to limit your alerts to within a short time before the match starts.
 The margin of safety principle demands that you only take a bet on a market if the premium to Pinnacle’s NVP is proportional to the market efficiency which can be estimated by analysing the limit and vig in conjunction.
 This is a whole topic in itself so I do recommend you read the article I referenced above as it will help you greatly when it comes to setting this filter.

 One important thing to be aware of if you decide to start betting closer to the start of the match is that some bookmakers will take the markets offline within 5-10 minutes of kickoff so you may well find fewer opportunities if you focus on bets too close to kickoff.